1. Purpose/Abstract

 - Registry

 The amount of funding retained where necessary by the University of Derby is calculated as a percentage of the total contract value.
 The typical rate retained is 0% (but can range from 0% to 20%, percentages may vary where there is an additional cost to the University for providing additional review and quality intervention and any other identified support).
-The retention is calculated in proportion to the anticipated risk and intervention assessment conducted at the end of the tendering process.
+The retention is calculated in proportion to the anticipated risk and intervention assessment conducted at the end of the procurement process.
 It considers due diligence, credit scores and quality of service/delivery.

 For Apprenticeship provision, the funding retained by the University is calculated in line with the balance of delivery of each Apprenticeship.
-The retained funding is calculated under contracting arrangements at the end of the tendering process.
+The retained funding is calculated under contracting arrangements at the end of the procurement process.
 The University considers due diligence and the results of the quality visits before issuing contracts.

 The University of Derby will: